 - We have replaced individual non-recyclable plastic dairy milkers with recyclable milk cartons.

 - We have donated more than 200 outdated but functional electronic devices and will use certified recycling methods in 2020 for all equipment reaching the end of their useful life.

-Since its founding over 375 years ago, the Old Port of Montréal has played a vital role in the city’s life.
+Since its founding, the Old Port of Montréal has played a vital role in the city’s life.
 As such, the Old Port of Montréal Corporation works to build ties with Montréal-area communities.
 Here are some of the concrete ways we engage with our fellow citizens and neighbours: